xixu-me/META.js-Customizer/README.md

 1. **Search for Services**: Use the search bar to find services you want to include
 2. **Select Services**: Click on search results to add them to your configuration
 3. **Review Selection**: Check your selected services in the main panel
-4. **Generate Configuration**: Your META.js configuration is automatically generated
+4. **Generate Configuration**: Your META.js is automatically generated
 5. **Copy or Download**: Use the action buttons to copy or download your configuration

 ### Service Configuration

 Service icons are sourced from [xixu-me/favicons](https://github.com/xixu-me/favicons).
 Auto-generated configurations may require manual adjustments based on availability.

+Configuration rules:

 - **Icon Unavailable**: Uses specific `domain` for services requiring custom domains
   - Example: `rednote` → `{ name: "rednote", domain: "xiaohongshu.com" }`